felipecruz91/k8s-exercises/exercises/07-defining-pod-probes/basics.md

 status: {}
 ```

 In the configuration file, you can see that the Pod has a single container.
-The periodSeconds field specifies that the kubelet should perform a liveness probe every 3 seconds.
-The initialDelaySeconds field tells the kubelet that it should wait 3 seconds before performing the first probe.
+The `periodSeconds` field specifies that the kubelet should perform a liveness probe every 3 seconds.
+The `initialDelaySeconds` field tells the kubelet that it should wait 3 seconds before performing the first probe.

 To perform a probe, the kubelet sends an HTTP GET request to the server that is running in the container and listening on port 8080.
 If the handler for the server's /healthz path returns a success code, the kubelet considers the container to be alive and healthy.
 If the handler returns a failure code, the kubelet kills the container and restarts it.
 Any code greater than or equal to 200 and less than 400 indicates success.
 Any other code indicates failure.
-You can see the source code for the server in server.go.

 For the first 10 seconds that the container is alive, the /healthz handler returns a status of 200.
 After that, the handler returns a status of 500.